martenbjork/sign-up-for-facebook/README.md

 ## Background

 I really like Facebook.
 I use it every day and choose to store lots of personal information on their servers.
-This is not anti-Facebook web site, it's just an informative web site about what data they store and what a tech company like Facebook can infer from that data.
+This is not anti-Facebook project — it's just an informative web site about what data they store and what a tech company like Facebook can infer from that data.

 ## Help out!